 One of these modernist towers now houses Aspire, a “hotel within a hotel” with renovated rooms, butler service, complimentary breakfast, lunch and dinner, a “welcome gift,” and a quiet 4-table Blackjack room.
 I visited on a quiet January Tuesday to check it out.

-Mohegan Sun, opened in 1996, and owned by the Mohegan Tribe, was the second “Indian Casino” to rise in Connecticut.
+Mohegan Sun, owned by the Mohegan Tribe, opened in 1996.
+It was the second “Indian Casino” to rise in Connecticut.
 (Foxwoods, managed by the Mashantucket Pequot Tribe ten miles away, was built in 1986.)

 And then, I walked in.
 Embellished with bead and bark designs, roaring waterfalls, a 25 ft. tall Chihuly glass centerpiece, and with two hotel casino towers identified as “Earth” and “Sky,” Mohegan Sun is arguably the most dazzling gaming resort in the country.
 And yes, its interior design celebrates the local Native American heritage in the most exquisite and spellbinding ways.

-The Tribal owners/managers of Mohegan Sun are so adept at building and running casinos and entertainment resorts, in fact, they are seeking to expand by acquiring or partnering with others around the country (soon, around the world – in South Korea) through Mohegan Gaming and Entertainment, and already have six properties.
-Mohegan Sun Pocono in PA, Resorts Casino Hotel in Atlantic City, Ilani in Washington State, and Paragon Casino Resort in Louisiana are all under the MGE umbrella.
+The Tribal owners/managers of Mohegan Sun are so adept at building and running casinos and entertainment resorts, in fact, they are seeking to expand by acquiring or partnering with others around the country .
 “The Tribal Members want to be right there with the Wynn’s and Caesar’s,” says a company spokesman.
 “They consider this a family-run business.”

 The Mohegan Sun Hotel Experience

-There are 1,600 hotel rooms at Mohegan Sun, divided between the Sky Tower (1,200 rooms with 200 suites), and the newly opened – in 2016- Earth Tower (400 rooms).
-Aspire, carved from the Sky Tower’s former VIP levels, is the Casino’s latest exclusive luxury lodging.
+There are 1,600 hotel rooms at Mohegan Sun, divided between the Sky Tower (1,200 rooms with 200 suites), and Earth Tower (400 rooms).
+Aspire, carved from the Sky Tower’s former VIP levels, is the Casino’s exclusive luxury lodging.

 Aspire at Mohegan Sun

-There’s a private check-in area, formerly the VIP welcome room off the Sky Tower hotel lobby, where friendly, service-minded reception staff sit at desks, and right away offer a beverage – water, coffee, tea…champagne, perhaps?
-And then, a barrage of questions: Do you require your food and beverage butler at the moment?
+Guests notice the difference right away.
+During private check-in, staff asks a barrage of questions.
+Do you require your food and beverage butler at the moment?
 Would you like to schedule a meal brought to your room after 11pm when the 33rd floor food service ends?
 What time would you like to check out?
 Late?
 2pm?
 Absolutely fine.

-Aspire rooms can be accessed by a dedicated but hardly discreet elevator found among six others (which also go to Aspire floors) in one of two Sky Tower elevator banks.
-Part of the Mohegan Sun Resort complex, the public is free to wander around the breathtaking lobby, but guests of the lower Sky Tower Hotel and those lofty Aspire floors must pass two levels of security: the first a manned guard at the elevators, and the second a room key card to activate the elevator.
+Aspire rooms are accessed by a dedicated (but hardly discreet) elevator found among six others in one of two Sky Tower elevator banks.
+Part of the Mohegan Sun Resort complex, the public is free to wander around the breathtaking lobby.
+However, guests of the lower Sky Tower Hotel and those lofty Aspire floors must pass two levels of security: the first a manned guard at the elevators, and the second a room key card to activate the elevator.

 It’s conceivable that Aspire guests could rub elbows with a high roller or two (for them, rooms are comped or drastically discounted), or a celebrity performing in the Arena that night.
 No celebrity sightings for me.
 As for high rollers, I just didn’t ask.